jmonto55/Ruby-Catalog/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 School Library <a name="about-project"></a>
+# 📖 Ruby Catalog <a name="about-project"></a>

-In this project I created a tool to record what books are in a library and who borrows them.
+This Ruby project implements a UML class diagram by creating separate .rb files for each class, implementing all associations and aggregations, and defining all properties and methods.
+It includes a user interface and unit tests, and saves data in .json files.

 ## 🛠 Built With <a name="built-with"></a>